-6 While RFC 5280, Section 4.2.1.12 notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of CA Certificates, as implemented by a number of Application Software Suppliers.
+$^6$ While RFC 5280, Section 4.2.1.12 notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of CA Certificates, as implemented by a number of Application Software Suppliers.

-7 See Section 7.1.2.10.8 for further requirements, including regarding criticality of this extension.
+$^7\,\mathrm{See}\,\mathrm{Section}\,7.1.2.10.8$ for further requirements, including regarding criticality of this extension.

-serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 159 containing at least 64 bits of output from a CSPRNG.

-signature See Section 7.1.3.2

-issuer MUST be byte-for-byte identical to the subject field of the Issuing CA. See Section 7.1.4.1

-validity See Section 7.1.2.10.1

 subject See Section 7.1.2.10.2

 subjectPublicKeyInfo See Section 7.1.3.1

 issuerUniqueID MUST NOT be present

 subjectUniqueID MUST NOT be present

 extensions See Section 7.1.2.5.1

-signatureAlgorithm Encoded value MUST be byte-for-byte identical to the tbsCertificate.signature.
+signatureAlgorithm Encoded value MUST be byte-for-byte identical to the